zlgesundheit/openEHR_FLAT_Loader/README.md

 # openEHR_FLAT_Loader
-ETL-Tool to transform and upload Source Data to an openEHR-Repository (as openEHR-Resources for a given Template).
+ETL-Tool to transform Source Data and upload to an openEHR-Repository (for a given Template).

 ---
 #### _Disclaimer_